jaspector

 Building permits are required for all new construction, additions, alterations, repairs that affect structural elements or systems, demolition, mobile/manufactured home installation, and electrical, plumbing, and mechanical work in unincorporated Luna County per the NM Construction Industries Licensing Act (NMSA 1978, Sections 60-13-1 through 60-13-59) and the NM Administrative Code (NMAC 14.5).

-Typical processing time is CID does not publish a standard turnaround for rural county permits.
+Building permit processing times in unincorporated Luna County, NM typically run CID does not publish a standard turnaround for rural county permits.
 Residential review may take 1 to 3 weeks depending on caseload; commercial review may take longer.
 Contact CID at (505) 476-4500 for current processing times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Luna County, NM.
 The following work is generally exempt: Agricultural structures: Structures used exclusively for agricultural purposes (barns, equipment storage, livestock shelters, granaries) on properties used for bona fide agricultural operations may qualify for exemption from the commercial building code under NMAC 14.5.
 These structures are still subject to basic safety requirements..
 Note: Exempt from building permit does not mean exempt from other regulatory requirements.
 Agricultural exemption caution: Clients should not assume agricultural exemption applies without confirming with CID.
 Structures that will be used partly for residential purposes or that will be converted to residential use lose the agricultural exemption and are subject to full residential building code requirements.
 Confirm exemption eligibility with CID before commencing work.
+When in doubt, confirm with the local building department before starting work.